TimothyElems/timothyelems.github.io/content/posts/hello.md

 +++
 title = 'Hello World'
-date = 2024-05-01
+date = 2024-05-03
 draft = false
 +++

 # Hello!
+_Hello dear friend!

-Here I write any and everything!
+Here I write any and everything!_

 I'll leave you with a quote
 > My monkey and I have something to hide.
-> James Donald Forbes Mccann
+> \- James Donald Forbes Mccann